anuragjain-git/start-to-joke/README.md

+😂 [scd-02](https://github.com/scd-02)  => How many apples grow on a tree?
+All of them!

  😂 [Anil-Nayak-2021](https://github.com/Anil-Nayak-2021)  => Where was the Declaration of Independence signed?
 At the bottom!

  😂 [Anil-Nayak-2021](https://github.com/Anil-Nayak-2021)  => What do you get hanging from Apple trees?
 Sore arms.